railwayapp/docs/src/docs/reference/databases.md

 Databases can be deployed into a Railway project from a template, or by creating one through the service creation flow.

-## How Database Services work in Railway
+## How Database Services Work in Railway

 Below are the core concepts to understand when working with databases in Railway.